joostd/scirt-fido2-webauthn/3-phishing.md

 # 3 phishing

-With [evilginx](https://github.com/kgretzky/evilginx2) you can easily deploy a phinshing site.
+With [evilginx](https://github.com/kgretzky/evilginx2) you can easily deploy a phishing site.
 See also [this blogpost](https://breakdev.org/evilginx-2-next-generation-of-phishing-2fa-tokens/).

 We will start an outlook phishing site (only available from the workshop IP range): open